 And to get your career change out of your head and start creating new possibilities, new avenues for exploration, new opportunities to take, you need to do the same thing with your ideas.

-For an in-depth look at how to do this, and a great example of someone who got seriously scientific in his shift, check out the Lean Career Change.
+For an in-depth look at how to do this, and a great example of someone who got seriously scientific in his shift, check out our Lean Career Change approach.

 Sure, your idea might be a dud.
 It might not work out the way you thought.
 But at least you'll know, and you can set it aside.
 And, chances are, something else will show up in the experiment that will lead you down a different path.